ringcentral/ringcentral-api-docs/docs/voice/supervision.md

 You will need to maintain a list of extensions you have permission to monitor and then make Supervision API calls for call for a monitored user.

 Attempting to make Supervision Calls for users you do not have permissions for will result in errors.
-You can minimize errors but still capture callss from non-synced users by attempting to Supervise Calls for users that don't exist in your synced replica.
+You can minimize errors but still capture calls from non-synced users by attempting to Supervise Calls for users that don't exist in your synced replica.

 ### 2) User-Level Subscription

 Subscribing for events at the user level is recommended wish you have a limited number of extensions to monitor from a large set.

-In this case, retrieve the list of extensions to be monitored firts, and then maintain subscriptions for just those extensions.
+In this case, retrieve the list of extensions to be monitored first, and then maintain subscriptions for just those extensions.

 ### Retrieving Extension You can Monitor